 The CoPo Reading Group meets twice per term to read and discuss contemporary poetry and criticism on contemporary poetry.
 The group welcomes graduate students and faculty from all departments who share a critical interest in contemporary poetry.
 Readings include primary texts as well as critical and theoretical works on contemporary poetry and poetics.
 Group members will help choose readings.
-Contact the Graduate Coordinator.
+Contact Alexa Foor at afoor@uoregon.edu.